 Collaborating to make food and medicinal products from abundant crops of mushrooms and plants.

 Training mushrooms to enhance their ability to break down hydrocarbons and agricultural chemicals.

 Awarded a USDA-SARE producer grant for 2008-2009 to study concurrent cultivation of mushrooms (Agaricus blazei, and A. subrufescens) and earthworms (Eisenia fetida) in manure based composts; and to measure their effects on the soil amendment value of the resulting compost.

 Owner of Sharondale Farm

 After designing and building outdoor living spaces and encouraging people to grow food in Portland, Oregon, Mark moved to his family’s homestead Sharondale in the summer of 2004 to continue developing perennial polycultures that integrate fungi and mushrooms with fruit, flowers, and fiber plants.
-His current work includes learning and teaching about: low-input mushroom growing for small farm diversification; fungi that contribute to agroforestry and natural resource management plans; intercropping mushrooms in the food forest for production of food, medicine, and soil fertility; and collecting local strains of mushrooms that have potential as food, medicine, and earth healers.
+Mark’s current work includes practicing and teaching about: low-input mushroom and microbe growing for small farm diversification and resilience; fungi that contribute to agroforestry and support natural resource management plans; intercropping mushrooms in the food forest for production of food, medicine, and soil fertility; and collecting local strains of mushrooms that have potential as food, medicine, and earth healers.

 Farm Operations Manager

 Bert Richards grew up in rural Northern Virginia and graduated from the University of Virginia in 2010.
 After two years of working at an organic vegetable farm, Bert earned an M.S. in Food Systems from the University of Vermont.
 Upon completing his studies, Bert returned to Virginia to pursue hands-on farming opportunities.
 Bert joined Sharondale Mushroom Farm in 2015 and has enjoyed learning about mushroom biology and farming.